anniedotexe/RNN-Twitter-Bot/README.md

 This project was created for educational purposes of learning development, documentation, and deployment and for personal and open-source use.

-Default values of the project are used to run the Twitter account [@dickinson_rnn](https://twitter.com/dickinson_rnn), an bot that was trained to generate text with Emily Dickinson poems.
+Default values of the project are used to run the Twitter account [@dickinson_rnn](https://twitter.com/dickinson_rnn), a bot that was trained to generate text with Emily Dickinson poems.

 If you like my content or find this code useful, give it a :star: or support me by buying me a coffee :coffee::grinning: